 Our Critical Accounting Policies are described under Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2004, as filed with the Securities and Exchange Commission.
-There have been no changes to our Critical Accounting Policies for the period ended September 30, 2005.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2005, as filed with the Securities and Exchange Commission.
+Except for the adoption of FAS 123R, there have been no changes to our Critical Accounting Policies for the period ended March 31, 2006.